samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![food overlap 2](https://user-images.githubusercontent.com/32599151/34074010-75d2d50e-e29e-11e7-8734-e9a2309b8940.png)

 Then, we check if the player's weight is less than 1 and if the food is not a source.
 If both conditions are met, then the gaining weight sequence is executed and the food is destroyed.

+The normal foods, even though they were the original thought on how to gain weight, were not used in the game to allow a more fluid gameplay.
+Hence, we only used food sources.

 ## 3. Death Box